-National Hispanic Heritage Month, which begins Sept.
-15, celebrates U.S. Latinos, their culture and their history.
+National Hispanic Heritage Month, which runs from Sept.
+15 to Oct.
+15 each year, celebrates U.S. Latinos, their culture and their history.
 Started in 1968 by Congress as Hispanic Heritage Week, it was expanded to a month in 1988.
 The celebration begins in the middle rather than the start of September because it coincides with national independence days in several Latin American countries: Guatemala, Honduras, El Salvador, Nicaragua and Costa Rica celebrate theirs on Sept.
 15, followed by Mexico on Sept.
 16, Chile on Sept.
 18 and Belize on Sept 21.

 Here are some key facts about the nation’s Latino population by age, geography and origin groups.

-3People of Mexican origin account for about two-thirds (35.3 million) of the nation’s Hispanics.
-Those of Puerto Rican origin are the next largest group, at 5.3 million, and their numbers have been growing due to a historic increase in migration from Puerto Rico to the U.S. mainland.
-(About 3.5 million live on the island.)
-There are five other Hispanic origin groups with more than 1 million people each: Salvadorans, Cubans, Dominicans, Guatemalans and Colombians.
+2People of Mexican origin account for slightly over 60% (36.6 million) of the nation’s Hispanics.
+Those of Puerto Rican origin are the next largest group, at 5.6 million (another 3.2 million live on the island).
+Their numbers have been growing due to an increase in net migration from Puerto Rico to the 50 states and the District of Columbia.
+Five other Hispanic origin groups have more than 1 million people each: Salvadorans, Cubans, Dominicans, Guatemalans and Colombians.

-10The share of Latinos in the U.S. who speak English proficiently is growing.
-In 2013, 68% of Latinos ages 5 and older spoke English proficiently, up from 59% in 2000.
-U.S.-born Latinos are driving this growth, as their share on this measure has grown from 81% to 89% during the same time period.
-By comparison, 34% of Latino immigrants spoke English proficiently in 2013, a percentage little changed since 1980.
-While speaking Spanish remains an important part of Latino culture, 71% of Latino adults say it is not necessary to speak Spanish to be considered Latino.
+6The share of Latinos in the U.S. who speak English proficiently is growing.
+In 2017, 70% of Latinos ages 5 and older spoke English proficiently, up from 59% in 2000.
+U.S.-born Latinos are driving this growth, as their share on this measure has grown from 81% to 90% during this time.
+By comparison, 36% of Latino immigrants spoke English proficiently in 2017, a percentage that increased only slightly since 1980.

 Note: This is an update of a post originally published on Sept.
 16, 2014.